-The external or user view is at the highest level of database abstraction where only those portions of the database of concern to a user or application program are included.
+The external or user view is at the highest level of database abstraction where only those portions of the database that are of concern to a user or application program are included.
 Any number of user views (some of which may be identical) may exist for a given global or conceptual view.

 Each external view is described by means of a scheme called an external schema.
 The external schema consists of the definition of the logical records and the relationships in the external view.
 The external schema also contains the method of deriving the objects in the external view from the objects in the conceptual view.
-The objects in the external view from the objects in the conceptual view.
-The object includes entities, attributes, and relationships.
+The objects include entities, attributes, and relationships.
 (The terms view, scheme, and schema are sometimes used interchangeably when there is no confusion as to what is implied.)